 Not only is this nervous tick terrible for your nails, but it’s also bad for your teeth!
 Nail-biting can chip your teeth if you bite hard enough, and even worse, it can severely impact your jaw.
 By placing pressure on your jaw while in a protruding position for long periods of time, you can cause jaw dysfunction and pain in your mouth.
 Many people fix these common teeth issues by creating newer, healthier habits for de-stressing, as well as by painting their nails with bitter polish.

 Using Your Teeth As Tools

 Sorry, but if you’re using your teeth to open everything, you’re doing it wrong.
 Using your teeth as tools is a very common mistake, and results in bad teeth.
-Our South Miami dentist, Dr. de Cardenas, highly advises against this, as it puts your teeth at a higher risk of cracking and will likely cause you to injure your jaw.
+Our South Florida dentist, Dr. de Cardenas, highly advises against this, as it puts your teeth at a higher risk of cracking and will likely cause you to injure your jaw.

 Brushing Too Hard

 If you’re brushing your teeth for two minutes, twice a day, then good for you!
 This is a great habit, but make sure you’re not brushing too hard or using a rough toothbrush.
 This can damage your teeth and irritate gums, causing common teeth issues.
 Make sure to use a soft toothbrush that has an ADA Seal of Acceptance, and try massaging your teeth rather than scrubbing them.